-These pistachio chocolate chip cookies are filled with pistachio cream and are crispy on the outside and chewy on the inside.
+These pistachio chocolate chip cookies are chewy cookies filled with pistachio cream and crispy pistachios, with crisp edges and soft centers.

 These pistachio cookies are straight-up heaven for pistachio lovers and chocolate chip cookie lovers.